Close

 (Any Pronouns)

 ¡Hola, hola!
-My name is Jacky (any pronouns) I am a proud Queer Latina, and first-generation student.
+My name is Jacky I am a proud Queer Latina, and first-generation student.
 I'm a SDSU alumni with a Bachelor of Arts in Spanish and Latin American Studies.
 Right now, I’m proud to continue my journey as a Graduate student in the Master’s of Arts program in Latin American Studies.
-My academic journey has been full of commitment to the empowerment and recognition of the Latinx community in Mexico and the U.S.
+I’m always happy to create spaces where students can be supported and affirmed through fun, educational and engaging programs!
+My intent is to celebrate and elevate the rich diversity of the Latinx community, including different sexual orientations, gender identities, racial, ethnic, and cultural backgrounds.
+I can’t wait to support each other and learn together!
+One thing about me is that I love cats!
+I have many cats in different colors and sizes!

 jjk